Why Blood?

 A. Covenants are the predecessor of our modern-day contracts.

 1. Covenants contained binding terms.
-They could be specific tasks to be accomplished, or on-going terms of relationship.
+They could be specific tasks to be accomplished, or on-going terms of a relationship.

 2. Covenants also had witnesses, something permanent which testified to the existence of the covenant.